hex-digital/captaincss/.github/CONTRIBUTING.md

 In addition to the automated tests, if you'd like to test the generated CSS manually with your own test HTML file, you can use the captaincss-test-project.

 This project maintains a test suite with a webpack config.
 It will pull in Tailwind and CaptainCSS, build the project and output a local server on which you can test your changes.

+## Conventional Commits

+This project follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
+Releasing to GitHub and NPM is done with the support of [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

+Pull requests must have a title following the specification, otherwise, merging will be blocked.
+If you are not familiar with the specification simply ask maintainers to modify.
+You can also use this cheatsheet if you want:

+- `fix: ` prefix in the title indicates that PR is a bug fix and PATCH release must be triggered.
+- `feat: ` prefix in the title indicates that PR is a feature and MINOR release must be triggered.
+- `docs: ` prefix in the title indicates that PR is only related to the documentation and there is no need to trigger release.
+- `chore: ` prefix in the title indicates that PR is only related to cleanup in the project and there is no need to trigger release.
+- `test: ` prefix in the title indicates that PR is only related to tests and there is no need to trigger release.
+- `refactor: ` prefix in the title indicates that PR is only related to refactoring and there is no need to trigger release.

+What about MAJOR release? just add `!` to the prefix, like `fix!: ` or `refactor!: `.

+You can also add an optional scope in brackets, after the prefx, like `feat(lang): add polish language`.

+Prefix that follows specification is not enough though.
+Remember that the title must be clear and descriptive with usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).